ReScience/ten-years/author-guidelines.md

 Please address the following topics to the extent that they make sense for your particular case.

+In addition to the content covered below, we are interested in the insight resulting from the reproducibility experience in relation to the choice of technology, and in your opinion on the original source code (clarity, documentation, etc).

 ### Historical context

 - Summarize the scientific question that your code was written to explore.